illuminerdi/nanowrimo/README.txt

 * Simple!
 Clean!
 Well-tested!
 * Easy to roll into a Rails application (that's next)
 * Separate APIs for Users, Site, Regions, and Genres
+* Page scraping place for basic user data from the profile page

 Problems:
 * The Genres API on Nanowrimo.org is a little broken right now, so there's not much data to be loaded.
+* Page scraping is dumb and costly.
+And the data I get is minimal.
+Submitted request for new API features with Nanowrimo.org crew.

 == SYNOPSIS: